fwUniGit/NeuroLS_DecisionTransformer/README.md

 ### lib/utils ###
 #### tianshou_utils.py ####
 <u>_TestCollector.collect()_</u>
 Implements the inference of the NLS model and the NLSDT model.
-In case of DT usage the aggregated state is extracted and passed to the DecisionTransfomerClass
+In case of DT usage the aggregated state is extracted and processed to the DecisionTransfomer object
 Extracts datapoints for NLSDT when solving instances and saves data_points.pt to output directory

 #### StateActionReturnDataSet.py ####